 Documents to download

-The measure is part of a package of measures announced by the Labour government aimed at making immediate savings, following an audit of public spending.
-It is expected to save around £1.3 billion in 2024/25 and £1.5 billion in subsequent years.
+Winter Fuel Payment changes were part of a package of measures announced by the Labour government, aimed at making immediate savings following an audit of public spending.
+It was expected to save around £1.3 billion in 2024/25 and £1.5 billion in subsequent years.

 What is the Winter Fuel Payment?